 Let me give you an example of how I would talk.
-If I should say there is a clear distinction between law and gospel in the Bible, then what I would be meaning by law at that moment is not the first five books of Moses.
+If I should say that there is a clear distinction between law and gospel in the Bible, then what I would be meaning by law at that moment is not the first five books of Moses.
 Now why is that?
-Because the Pentateuch, the first five books of the Bible include Genesis which contains the Abrahamic covenant where Paul says God says that Abraham was justified by faith.
-And Paul uses that text to illustrate the gospel in Galatians three.
-The Scripture, it says, the Scripture, Genesis 12, foreseeing that God would justify the Gentiles by faith preached the gospel.
+Because the Pentateuch — the first five books of the Bible — includes Genesis, which contains the Abrahamic covenant where Paul says God says that Abraham was justified by faith (see Genesis 12, 15; Romans 4:1–3).
+And Paul uses that text to illustrate the gospel in Galatians 3:8: “The Scripture [it says, the Scripture — Genesis 12], foreseeing that God would justify the Gentiles by faith, preached the gospel.”
 There it is.
-So the Pentateuch is preaching the gospel in Genesis 12.
-If in you shall all the families be blessed.
-So the Pentateuch preached justification by faith, preached the gospel and pointed to Christ when it did it.
+So the Pentateuch is preaching the gospel in Genesis 12: “In you all the families of the earth shall be blessed” (Genesis 12:3).
+So the Pentateuch preached justification by faith — preached the gospel — and pointed to Christ when it did it.

-And then Galatians 3:17 says: The law which came 430 years later does not annul a covenant previously ratified by God.
+And then Galatians 3:17 says, “The law, which came 430 years afterward, does not annul a covenant previously ratified by God.”
 So now you have got within the law, the law.
-And so you have got to distinguish between what are you talking about law?
-Do you mean the Pentateuch and its message or do you mean the specificities of the commandment of the Mosaic covenant which come in 430 years later doesn’t annul the covenant made with Abraham and is used by Paul to illustrate the gospel?
+And so you have got to clarify what law you are talking about.
+Do you mean the Pentateuch and its message, or do you mean the specificities of the commandment of the Mosaic covenant which, coming 430 years later, doesn’t annul the covenant made with Abraham and is used by Paul to illustrate the gospel?

-And that is what brings that principle into distinction to the gospel, because the gospel says: Ok, you can’t do it.
+And that is what distinguishes that principle from the gospel because the gospel says, “Okay, you can’t do it.
 Christ has done it for you.
 Christ has borne your punishment for not doing it.
-Christ has provided your perfection which you can’t measure up to and so we have a gospel and the gospel is different from the principle of law, that is the demand for commandment keeping perfection to get right with God.
+Christ has provided your perfection which you can’t measure up to,” and so we have a gospel, and the gospel is different from the principle of law — that is, the demand for commandment-keeping perfection to get right with God.
 That is simply not what the gospel is.
-The gospel declares Christ has done that.
+The gospel declares, “Christ has done that.
 He has finished that.
 He has provided that.
-And now the way into justification, the way into a right standing with God is by faith in this redeemer, faith in this substitute.
+And now the way into justification — the way into a right standing with God — is by faith in this Redeemer, faith in this Substitute.”